Rihanna Slays In New Images For The Latest ‘Harper’s Bazaar’ Cover

 “I’ve always seen the Fenty brand as more than just makeup, and I knew I wanted to make skin care from the very beginning.”

 Rihanna’s new beauty venture isn’t the only thing on her follower’s mind these days.
-As previously reported by The Inquisitr, fans have been eagerly awaiting new music from the singer.
+As previously reported by The Inquisitr, fans have been eagerly awaiting new music.
 However, good things come to those who wait, and fans may need to wait a bit longer.